Tuesday, September 17, 2024

 Stoney Point, August 2013: More houses, fewer apartments and bars

-The only difference between New Bohemia and, say, the world of Leave It to Beaver, is most of the housing is multifamily and there are a lot of bars.
+The only difference between New Bohemia and, say, the world of Leave It to Beaver, is most of New Bo's housing is multifamily and there are a lot of bars.
 Maybe too many?
-The closures of Chrome Horse and Bo Mac's are possibly signs that a bar monoculture is not sustainable, particularly when bigger newer ones (like Big Grove in Kingston) inevitably come along.
+The closures of Chrome Horse and Bo Mac's are possibly signs that such an economic monoculture is not sustainable, particularly when bigger newer bars (like Big Grove in Kingston) inevitably come along.

 SOURCE: Marissa Payne, "New Development Coming to NewBo," Cedar Rapids Gazette, 7 September 2024, 1A, 10A